jepettoruti/redis_failover-rails/README.md

         db: 1
         znode_path: /redis_failover   #sometimes required...

+## Improved logging
+Since version 0.2.0 we added an option to use a separate logfile for the logs coming from Redis_Failover.
+Using the `logfile:` option in the configuration file, the gem just creates a new logfile.

+Just add in redis.yml
+    logfile: redlog.log

 ## License
 This gem is released with MIT licensing.
 Please see [LICENSE](https://github.com/surfdome/redis_failover-rails/blob/master/LICENSE) for details.